Lapland (Sweden): History

 The history of Lapland is in many ways connected to the history of Norrbotten County and Västerbotten County, since Lapland is a historic region connected to these counties.
 During the Middle Ages, Norrbotten/Lapland was considered a no man's land.
 The area was in fact populated by nomadic Sámi people, but the region became increasingly settled by Swedish, Finnish and Norwegian settlersespecially along the coasts and large rivers.
 From the Middle Ages on, the Swedish kings tried to colonise and Christianise the area using settlers from what is now Finland and southern Sweden.
 Today, despite large-scale assimilation into the dominant Swedish culture, Finnish and Sámi minorities continue to maintain their cultures and identities.

 Despite independent cultural presence, religious beliefs were subject to conversion in the 17th and 18th centuries resulting in Laplanders generally leaving their original shamanism and converting to Lutheranism.
 Since the 19th century, Lapland has been particularly characterised by Laestadian Lutheranism.

 During the industrialization of Sweden in the late-19th century, natural resources (hydroelectricity, timber and minerals) from Lapland and surrounding provinces played a key role.
-Still, mining, forestry and hydroelectric power are the backbone of the local economy, together with municipal services.
+Mining, forestry and hydroelectric power are the backbone of the local economy, together with municipal services.
 The unemployment has however been relatively high for several decades and many young people leave for the larger cities by the coast or in southern Sweden.